Political ecology(SP493)

 Objective | This course examines the relationship between society and the environment from critical and Marxist perspectives.
 It explores how power, politics, and ideology shape the ways in which people interact with nature and how these interactions affect both social and ecological systems.
 The course also focuses on the unequal distribution of environmental risks and benefits, the role of the state, and social movements in environmental governance. |

-Content | Overall, the course aims to provide students with a critical understanding of the relationship between society and the environment, and to equip them with the knowledge and skills to engage in environmental politics and advocacy from a critical and Marxist perspective. |
+Content | Overall, the course aims to provide students with a critical understanding of the relationship between society and the environment, and to equip them with the knowledge and skills to engage in environmental politics and advocacy from a critical perspective. |

 Course Learning Outcomes |

-• To understand the basic concepts and theories of political ecology, including the relationships between society, politics, power, and the environment. • To analyze environmental issues and conflicts from critical and Marxist perspectives, including their historical and social contexts. • To critically examine the unequal distribution of environmental risks and benefits based on race, class, and gender. • To explore the role of the state, corporate power, and social movements in environmental governance and justice. • To analyze the connections between global capitalism, imperialism, and environmental degradation. • To develop critical thinking and analytical skills through reading, writing, and discussion. • To understand the relevance and application of political ecology to contemporary environmental issues, policies, and practices. |
+• To understand the basic concepts and theories of political ecology,including the relationships between society, politics, power, and the environment. • To analyze environmental issues and conflicts from critical and Marxist perspectives, including their historical and social contexts. • To critically examine the unequal distribution of environmental risks and benefits based on race, class, and gender. • To explore the role of the state, corporate power, and social movements in environmental governance and justice. • To analyze the connections between global capitalism, imperialism, and environmental degradation. • To develop critical thinking and analytical skills through reading, writing, and discussion. • To understand the relevance and application of political ecology to contemporary environmental issues, policies, and practices. |

 Teaching and Learning Methods |